The Psychology of Amigurumi: Why Adults Collect Stuffed Toys

 Table 2: Amigurumi Shapes & Their Fidget Utility

-| Shape/Design | Action Potential | Sensory Benefit |
+Shape / Design Action Potential Sensory Benefit

-| The Sphere / Ball | Squeezing / Rolling | Deep pressure input for anger or high stress. |
+The Sphere / Ball Squeezing and rolling firmly between palms.
+Deep pressure muscle input to vent frustration or stress.

 THE PSYCHOLOGY OF MICRO-CONTROL: CREATING ORDER IN A CHAOTIC WORLD